 For a trip that combines a safari with some time on the beach, Tanzania makes an ideal option.
-Home to some of Africa’s most famous parks and some glorious Indian Ocean islands, you will get the opportunity to track wildlife in the Serengeti or the Selous before soaking up the exotic surrounds in Zanzibar or Mafia.
+Home to some of Africa’s most famous parks and some glorious Indian Ocean islands, you will get the opportunity to track wildlife in the Serengeti or Nyerere National Park before soaking up the exotic surrounds in Zanzibar or Mafia.

 Another good option for big game and beaches, Kenya offers large wilderness areas with excellent game densities.
 In the north of the country you can walk with Samburu tribesmen on the Laikipia Plateau before heading for the Kenyan coast or the island of Zanzibar.